Prior versions can be found here.

 Vulnerability Scanning. eOriginal utilizes an independent third party service to perform periodic penetration and vulnerability scanning of the Software and Platform Services, and eOriginal promptly remediates any critical or highly urgent errors and vulnerabilities found during such tests.
 To maintain the security and integrity of the Production Environment, Customer is not permitted to conduct any vulnerability scans or penetration testing on the Production Environment.

 Backup and Disaster Recovery. eOriginal has established a separate Business Continuity and Disaster Recovery Policy (the “BCP Policy”).
-The BCP is designed to be compliant with ISO 27001 standards and is reviewed under Service Organization Controls (SOC) 2 Type 2 standards and tested. eOriginal performs annual tests of the BCP Policy. eOriginal will not modify the BCP Policy in any manner that materially decreases the current backup, continuity and disaster recovery obligations of eOriginal that is provided in the BCP Policy as of the Order Start Date.
+The BCP is reviewed under Service Organization Controls (SOC) 2 Type 2 standards and tested. eOriginal performs annual tests of the BCP Policy. eOriginal will not modify the BCP Policy in any manner that materially decreases the current backup, continuity and disaster recovery obligations of eOriginal that is provided in the BCP Policy as of the Order Start Date.

 The following notifications are subject to any specific requirements of Applicable Law: